Get started with a few quick questions

 The senior engineer premium is rising.
 AI handles routine coding, but architecture decisions, system design, security review, and production operations still require human judgment.
 The result: junior developers are less differentiated (AI does what they used to do), while senior engineers who can guide AI output are more valuable than ever.

-AI as a project capability, not just a tool.
-Among development firms, 16% now list AI/artificial intelligence as a core service offering.
-If your custom software project involves machine learning, recommendation engines, natural language processing, or predictive analytics, verify that your development partner has genuine AI capability, not just ChatGPT access.
+AI as a project capability, beyond a tool.
+Among development firms, 39% now list AI/artificial intelligence as a core service offering — more than double the figure from just two years ago.
+If your custom software project involves machine learning, recommendation engines, natural language processing, or predictive analytics, verify that your development partner has genuine AI capability beyond basic ChatGPT access.

 What this means for buyers.
 Ask potential partners how they use AI in their development process.
 The best firms use AI to accelerate delivery while maintaining human oversight for quality-critical decisions.
 Be cautious of firms that claim AI will cut your costs by 80%.
 The future of AI in software development is augmentation, not replacement.